eNMS-automation/eNMS/README.md

 ## Display control with filters

 The user can filter the objects available in the GUI by searching for specific value for each property.
-For each property, the select can choose to use a _regular expression_ instead of a hardcoded value: regexes allows for specific search like a location or an IP subnet.
+For each property, the user can choose to use a _regular expression_ instead of a hardcoded value: regexes allows for specific search like a location or an IP subnet.

 In the following example, we use the regexes `[france|spain]` for `location` to filter all objects that are not in France or in Spain, as well as the regex `[Router|Switch]` for `type` to filter all nodes that are neither a router, nor a switch.